 Students are ultimately responsible for choosing appropriate courses, for registering accurately and for meeting all degree requirements.
 Academic advisors assist students in clarifying their interests, values and goals and help students relate these to academic programs and educational opportunities.
-As students work with their advisors, they help students develop a coherent and balanced program of study that fulfills graduation requirements and assist students in identifying educational experiences outside the classroom that enhance their personal, intellectual and professional development.
+As students work with their advisors, they help students develop a coherent and balanced program of study that fulfills graduation requirements and assist students in identifying and integrating into their programs educational experiences outside the classroom that enhance their personal, intellectual and professional development.
 Academic advisors also assist students in understanding academic policies, requirements, procedures and deadlines.